 I am a firm believer in the importance of travel insurance.
-I witnessed many clients file claims during my 29+ years in the travel business, and happily saw a 99% positive outcome.
+I witnessed many clients file claims during my 29+ years in the travel business and happily saw a 99% positive outcome.
 Only one client did not receive coverage.
 In that situation, the denial could have been avoided if instead of submitting his claim for a mental health issue, he instead labeled it a “medical” issue (which was true as he did in fact have a medical situation too).
 Mental health issues are unfortunately not typically covered by travel insurance carriers.

 My role as a travel consultant is to guide people to make appropriate choices regarding their travel.
 In addition to helping clients choose the right type of vacation and destination to meet their needs, I also advise on the best travel insurance policy.
 I make recommendations and provide general information on coverage limits and cost, but ask travelers to take an active role in these processes.
 As I am not an insurance expert, I advise clients to contact the carriers directly for answers to their specific questions.
-Private travel insurance companies calculate fees based on a combination of the total price of trip and age of the individual.
+Private travel insurance companies calculate fees based on a combination of the total price of the trip and the age of the individual.
 Insurance purchased through a travel supplier uses only the trip cost to determine pricing.

-But I have Medicare (or other health insurance)!
+But I Have Medicare (or Other Health Insurance)!

 Older travelers need to know Medicare does NOT cover them when traveling internationally.
 And most people do not realize a cruise always involves international travel.
 Even the very popular Alaska Cruises include international travel.
 Here’s why: For cruise ships to open the casinos and shops onboard, they must sail out three miles from shore.
 Once this happens, the ships are now in international waters.
 Medicare only covers you for unforeseen illness and accidents requiring medical care in the U.S.!
 A word of warning to younger travelers as well; most insurance plans follow the Medicare model and apply similar rules to their policies.
 Be proactive!
 It is your responsibility to know what your health insurance does and does not cover.
 Most likely, you do not have adequate insurance coverage in case of an emergency.
 This also applies to many credit cards that claim they include travel benefits including medical and accident coverage.
 Read the policies very carefully to understand the limits.
-Then you can make smart decisions about coverage you need to purchase for your trip.
+Then you can make smart decisions about the coverage you need to purchase for your trip.

 |Typically, policies cover the following:

-|NOTE: Repartiation, the return of a citizen to their own country, is one of the most crucial reasons to purchase travel insurance.
-The cost of repatriation can be exorbitant; it’s very important to check limitations carefully.
+|NOTE: Repatriation, the return of a citizen to their own country, is one of the most crucial reasons to purchase travel insurance.
+The cost of repatriation can be exorbitant.
+(That includes repatriation of the remains of an individual who passes unexpectedly while overseas.) it’s very important to check limitations carefully.
 A minimum of $50,000 worth of coverage is necessary, but I recommend more.
 I usually sell policies that include $1,000,000 towards medical transportation.|

-A seasoned traveler was recently in Dubai and about to fly to Cairo for a five day tour followed by a river boat cruise.
+A seasoned traveler was recently in Dubai and about to fly to Cairo for a five-day tour followed by a riverboat cruise.
 He lost his passport and could not travel until replacing it.
-The travel Insurance covered his hotel nights in Dubai, transportation to the US Embassy, meals and the cost of a new plane ticket to Cairo to meet up with his wife.
+The travel Insurance covered his hotel nights in Dubai, transportation to the US Embassy, meals, and the cost of a new plane ticket to Cairo to meet up with his wife.